Pi-thagoras/the-chicken-pen/economics/econs_year_12/AE-Model.md

 title: The Consumption Function
 layout: default
 ---
+Macroeconomic Model only

+Assumption: Assume I G X are not influenced by domestic income

+!!!
+Any AE disequilibrium model requiring questions: mention inventories. !!!

+!!!
+Shifts of AE model: Mention Multiplier !!!
 ## The AE Model: The Consumption Function

 The Keynesian expenditure model is based on the relationship between the level of disposable income received by households and the level of consumption and saving.